getify/You-Dont-Know-JS/up & going/ch2.md

 a == b;		// false
 ```

-**Note:** For more information about the `==` equality comparison rules, see the specification (section 11.9.3) and also consult Chapter 4 of the *"Types & Grammar"* title of this book series; see Chapter 2 for more information about values vs. references.
+**Note:** For more information about the `==` equality comparison rules, see the specification (section 11.9.3) and also consult Chapter 4 of the *Types & Grammar* title of this series; see Chapter 2 for more information about values vs. references.

 #### Inequality